Plagido's Winery

 Plagido's Winery is a winery located in Hammonton in Atlantic County, New Jersey.
 A family produce farm since the late 19th century, the vineyard was first planted in 1999, and opened to the public in 2007.
 The winery was originally known as "Placido's Winery," but the name was changed in 2008 because of winery with a similar name exists in Tuscany.
 Plagido has 14 acres of grapes under cultivation, and produces 4,200 cases of wine per year.
-The winery is named after the owner's great-grandfather, who immigrated from Italy in the late 19th century, and started a farm in Hammonton.
+The winery is named after the owner's great-grandfather, who emigrated from Italy in the late 19th century, and started a farm in Hammonton.